 While it might be feasible for high-income earners to sock away enough money to become financially independent, is it really a plausible dream for regular folks like you and me?
 Those who earn less than $100,000 per year?

 Achieving financial independence (FI) when you’re not making six figures (or more) will definitely be a challenge.
 It will involve taking a few important steps that people making big bucks might not have to take.

 But I do believe you’ve got a good shot at achieving FI if you’re willing to take the steps I’m going to tell you about.
-However, reaching FI starts with knowing what you need to live on and how you’ll save enough to get to the point where you feel financially independent.
+The first step is to determine what you need to live on and how you’ll save enough to get to the point where you feel financially independent.

 Set Your Target FI Dollar Amount and Be Realistic About It

-How much money do you actually need to consider yourself financially independent?
+How much money do you actually need in order to consider yourself financially independent?
 In other words, what is FI to you?
 By definition, being financially independent can mean a number of things:

 - You’ve got enough money in savings and investments that you don’t have to work if you don’t want to: You can live off the interest income from those investments.

 - You’re making enough in passive income to cover your monthly expenses.

 - Your expenses can be covered by your assets, either by drawing them down or selling them, for what you estimate to be the rest of your life.

 You are the only one who can decide the target number that marks financial independence for you.